 Companies, too, can play a role.
 Many employers offer formal mentoring programs that involve companies creating pairings among employees.
 In 2013, a survey by the Society of Human Resource Management found that 20% of organizations offer their employees formal mentoring programs.
 In larger companies, these programs are more common, with the American Society for Training and Development finding that 71% of Fortune 500 companies offer formal mentorship programs.

-Though we were not able to find a comprehensive list, we discovered that the following 63 companies do offer some type of mentorship program*:
+We discovered that the following 64 companies do offer some type of mentorship program*:

 Mentorship pairings can be cross-departmental, can involve senior-employees assigned to more junior-level employees, or even peer mentor matching.
 Some companies take things to another level and offer official sponsorship programs for women or other minorities.
 Sponsorships are a highly specific type of mentorship that requires someone to make a bigger investment in a mentee.
 The idea is that a senior leader or person in a position of power at a company uses their influence and clout to advocate for another employee who is seen as having high potential.